PGDip Agroecology

 Course content

-Here at the RAU we are always looking for ways to support our students.
-We recognise that a number of our UK domiciled students may be working or have caring responsibilities alongside studying which can sometimes make it difficult to attend all lectures in person.
-As such we have the ability for you to join lectures and seminars through a live stream, and if you are unable to do this recordings of lectures will be available after they have been held.
-Please note that this type of study participation is only available to registered UK based students due to UKVI visa restrictions.
+Here at the RAU we are always looking for ways to better support our students.
+We recognise that a number of our students may be working or have caring responsibilities alongside studying which can sometimes make it difficult to attend every teaching session in person.
+As such we have the ability for you to join lectures and seminars through an alternative digital format in prior discussion with your programme leader.
+Please note that for international students on a student visa you are expected to attend your classes in person.
+Remote delivery is not an UKVI authorised mode of attendance for the taught element of your course and therefore non-attendance would affect your student visa.

 Course structure